 So, with great excitement and anticipation of even greater ministry, we’ve decided to rebrand to the name True Girl in May of 2019.
+Our ministry in the Dominican Republic will also rebrand to Chica Verdadera!
 We will still offer all of the same great resources, tools, and tour that you know and love, but just with a brand new shiny name that we think better encapsulates our ministry’s heart.
 We believe that the name True Girl is a more positive, empowering tone, and believe that adopting a more accurate name will increase our opportunity to reach girls who otherwise might say “Secret Keeper What?”.
 We feel that the title True Girl is a better representation of our mission; In a culture that lies to girls by telling them they have to grow up too fast or be someone they are not, our goal is to equip moms to protect their daughters and raise a generation of girls who are grounded in Truth, so they will be confident in their faith and in themselves, becoming all that God meant for them to be: a True Girl after God.

 We want to be a ministry that takes action to protect victims and goes out of our way to make their healing a priority.
 And that starts with removing a label that could be misconstrued as harmful.
 Moving forward, there’s a lot of work to be done.
 Changing names requires a time-consuming and costly overhaul of all our current assets, but we believe it is a necessary change.
 But we can’t afford to make this change on our own.
 If you see this need and want to support us in rebranding our ministry, we need your help now more than ever.